 By now, you’ve probably heard of the California Consumer Privacy Act or CCPA for short.
 At the very least, you know that it is a U.S. privacy legislation that will provide consumers with control of their own data.
 But you may be wondering, how is it different than the General Data Protection Regulation (GDPR) – if it even is?
-This blog will outline some frequently asked questions about CCPA and what businesses can expect.
+This blog will outline some frequently asked questions about CCPA, CCPA compliance for advertising and what businesses can expect.

 Before diving into the potential business impact of CCPA, and what differentiates it from GDPR, let’s start with a look at the new legislation itself.